Share This Article:

 • The employee follows some common practices in the faith tradition but not others

-As a best practice, employers should communicate that they will make an effort to provide reasonable religious accommodations to all employees.
-It’s important to make sure managers are also trained to recognize these requests from team members.
+Employers should accommodate religious observances by first communicating that they will make an effort to provide reasonable religious accommodations to all employees.
+It’s also important to ensure that managers are trained to recognize these requests from team members and address them appropriately or go to HR if there is no precedent.

 • Voluntary shift substitutions or swaps (e.g., if an employee cannot work during a religious holiday such as Yom Kippur)